Part 3: NCOA Move Data

 - Sort by ascending or descending order (optional)

 - The Date is six numbers formatted as Year then Month.
 For example the date selected is 201701 or January 2017.
-If the process found an 18-month move, both the historical and current address will have the same move_date.
+If the process found an 18-month or 48-month move, both the historical and current address will have the same move_date.
 You can match these records by referring to their input ID.

 How to Find Address Type